-Any inadequacy is recorded in the statement of income, initially by impairing PVIF, and subsequently by establishing technical reserves for the remaining loss.
+Any inadequacy is recorded in profit or loss, initially by impairing PVIF, and subsequently by establishing technical reserves for the remaining loss.
 In subsequent periods, the liability for a block of business that has failed the adequacy test is based on the assumptions that are established at the time of the loss recognition.
 Impairment losses resulting from liability adequacy testing can be reversed in future years if the impairment no longer exists.